 Low growing groundcovers like this one look great when planted in a bed near the entry, as front-of-the-border plants along the foundation, in a mixed bed or surrounding shrubs.

-The leaves have a somewhat grassy look, and flowers cluster around the center of each plant.
+The leaves have a somewhat grassy look, and flowers cluster around the center of each plant and attract butterflies.

 The full size shrub ruella ("Mexican Petunia") is very popular as one of South Florida's prettiest purple flowering plants.

 But some homeowners fear it will get away from them since it re-seeds and spreads.